Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Fermi-Hubbard Lattice Dynamics

 where the latter expression employs the commutator relationship of the annihilation and creation operators.
 The hopping Hamiltonian for the specified mapping is then the off-diagonal matrix

 which gives the hopping propagator $U_{\text{hop}}=\text{e}^{-\text{i}H_{\text{hop}}\tau}$

-which is recognized as a conditional controlled-phase beam splitter restricted to $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ in bosonic systems and a Givens or iSWAP-like gate in the reduced $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ subspace \cite{Cade.2020.235122,arute2020observation}.
+which is recognized as a conditional controlled-phase beamsplitter restricted to $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $, or equivalently a Givens/iSWAP-like gate in the reduced $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ subspace \cite{Cade.2020.235122,arute2020observation}.
 The final gate of the three-gate set incorporates the fermionic statistics of the spins via the fermionic SWAP (FSWAP) gate \cite{Kivlichan.2018.110501,Cade.2020.235122}.
-The content of each cavity is swapped with one of its neighbors with inclusion of a phase where both spins are present in neighboring cavities as follows
+The state of each set of qumodes is swapped with one of its neighbors with inclusion of a phase where both spins are present in neighboring sets as

 which is recognized as the product of a conditional rotation gate and a beam-splitter on 3D cQED systems.

 Finally, initial states are prepared by the universal set of gates in $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ detailed in Section~\ref{subsec:Universal-Control}.